surizom/skilltrack/docs/good-practices.md

 - Git commit messages should be less than 50 characters (the body of the commit can be used to provide more details)

 - Git commit messages should be written in imperative style.
-A good commit message hould always be able to complete the following sentence : "If applied, this commit will ..."
+A good commit message should always be able to complete the following sentence : "If applied, this commit will ..."

 ex: _If applied, this commit will_ **remove deprecated methods** / _If applied, this commit will_ **implement new computing service**

 - Commit operations should be done very often, as to easily rollback and keep track of your changes.

-- Commits should be atomic, meaning that each commit should contain exactly one self-contained change - do not mix unrelated changes, and do not create inconsistent states.
+- Commits should be atomic: each commit should contain exactly one self-contained change - do not mix unrelated changes, and do not create inconsistent states.

-- Changes bust be added using ``git add -p`` to allow for code review before committing, and to only select changes relevant to the commit.
+- Changes must be added using ``git add -p`` to allow for code review before committing, and to only select changes relevant to the commit.

 - Interactive rebasing should be used extensively to maintain a linear and meaningful commit history.